LulzAmp/dos.php/README.md

 ### Requirements
 * Webserver that can handle PHP.
-* Host that doesn't block UDP and TCP.
+* Hosting that doesn't block UDP and TCP.